luxurypresence/QA_Challenge/README.md

 1. Fork the project </br>
 2. Commit their updates to their fork </br>
 3. Send a PR for this repository (including .yml file) </br>
-4. Include a link to Public Reporting Tool (Cypress Dashboard preferred)
+4. Include a link to Public Reporting Tool